Hawkins-class cruiser: Armament

 The secondary armament of the class was intended to consist of ten 3 in 20 cwt Mk I guns.
 Six of these were in low-angle mounts to defend against torpedo boat attack, two in casemates between the forward 7.5-inch guns, another pair on platforms abreast the conning tower and two on a platform between the funnels.
-The last four served as anti-aircraft (AA) guns and were positioned further aft around the base of the mainmast.
+The last four served as anti-aircraft (AA) guns and were positioned further aft around the base of the main mast.
 They fired 12.5 lb shells at a muzzle velocity of 2604 ft/s.
 Each gun was provided with 300 rounds.

 In practice, the secondary armament of each ship varied.
 At most, only Hawkins and Raleigh completed with the intended guns, and if so, they were promptly modified.
 No low-angle guns were fitted in Effingham or Frobisher and their high-angle guns were replaced by three 4 in Mk V guns on high-angle HA Mark III mountings.
-A pair of these were positioned at the base of the mainmast and the third gun was on the quarterdeck.
+A pair of these were positioned at the base of the main mast and the third gun was on the quarterdeck.
 At an elevation of +30°, their 31 lb shells had a range of 13600 yd at a muzzle velocity of 2613 ft/s.
 The rest of their anti-aircraft suite consisted of a pair of 2-pounder (40 mm) AA guns that were added during construction.
-The Hawkins-class ships were designed with a submerged 21-inch (533 mm) torpedo tube on each broadside, but two above-water torpedo tubes were added below the base of the mainmast during construction on each broadside.
+The Hawkins-class ships were designed with a submerged 21-inch (533 mm) torpedo tube on each broadside, but two above-water torpedo tubes were added below the base of the main mast during construction on each broadside.